 data.
 The capital stocks for each of the items are calculated similarly to manufacturing industries.

 Inventories of materials and supplies are also included.
 Estimates of investments in land from STB and

 AMTRAK were deflated with price indexes from BEA.

-is the BLS Current Employment Statistics (CES) survey.
-The CES provides monthly data on the number
+Employment Statistics (CES) survey and the Current Population Survey (CPS).
+CES data on the number

-of total and production worker jobs held by wage and salary workers in nonfarm establishments, as well
+of total and nonsupervisory worker jobs held by wage and salary workers in nonfarm establishments are

-data from the BLS Quarterly Census of Employment and Wages (QCEW), the Bureau of the Census, or
+further disaggregated using data from the BLS Quarterly Census of Employment and Wages (QCEW),

 For air transportation, annual labor input estimates are based on monthly employment data from DOT